ozyurtf/cpu-scheduler/README.md

 These instructions/codes are stored in the disk or memory and they need to be executed by the processor/CPU to give us what we want.

-When these set of instructions are executed, we can call the process of the execution of these instructions as **process**.
-Process is an abstraction of running program.
+When these sets of instructions are executed, we can call the `process of the execution of these instructions` as **process**.
+We can also say that process is an abstraction of running program.

-And sometimes a process may create new process(es) to be able to finish its tasks.
+And sometimes a process may create new process(es) to be able to finish its executions.
 In those cases, we can represent the processes in a process tree:

 ```
       A